groq/groqflow/readme.md

 We recommend that your system meets the following hardware requirements:

 - To build models: 32GB or more of RAM.
-- To run models: 8 GroqChip processors is recommended, especially for larger models.
+- To run models: at least 1 GroqChip processor.
+For larger models, additional GroqChip processors may be required (1, 2, 4, and 8).

 ---